palnabarun/nabarun.dev/content/_index.md

 Currently, I work as an Open Source Engineer at [VMware][vmware-tanzu] where I contribute to Kubernetes and focus on stability of the project.
 I have led the Kubernetes 1.22 Release Team and been with the release team since Kubernetes 1.17.

 You can see me lurking around several open source communities in my free time, notable [Kubernetes][kubernetes] and [Python India][pythonindia] :sunflower:.
-I spend a lot of time these days on my mechanical keyboards, playing video games, and reading tech articles on the web..
+I spend a lot of time these days on my mechanical keyboards, playing video games, and reading tech articles on the web.
+Recently, I have developed interest in Chess, which I am learning from scratch.
+I also maintain a [Twitter list of Chess related accounts][t-chess].

 Previously, I have worked as an Infrastructure Engineer at early stage startups like [Clarisights][clarisights] and [Algoshelf/Rorodata][algoshelf] where designed and built software for data pipelines, database abstractions, infrastructure management.